 Nike Golf Club Design (Covert Driver)

-The collaboration between the two brands resulted in the world’s first high‑speed cavity‑back driver.
-The cavity‑back technology provides greater stability at impact, transfers more energy to the ball, and consequently delivers increased distance and control.
-The additional weight placed at the rear and perimeter of the club head increases the moment of inertia, adding more distance to off‑center shots.
+This collaboration produced the world’s first high-speed cavity-back driver.
+The design leverages cavity-back architecture to enhance stability at impact and optimize energy transfer, resulting in superior distance and control.
+By redistributing weight to the rear and perimeter of the club head, the design increases the moment of inertia, effectively preserving performance and distance on off-center strikes.

 Zino Ultrasound Machine Design